Teens may also apply part-time as CITs

 Responsibilities of the Youth Mentor CIT

-To balance our actions, we looked to the west on the opposite side of the wheel to the ethic of unity, and we decided that the group mentor would take the initiative to pass around a contact list for students in a group to write their contact information if they wished.
-Then they would forward the list to each participant who wrote down their information.
+2) Ethic of unity: pass around a contact list for students in a group to write their contact information if they wish.
+Forward the list to each participant who wrote down their information.

-Turning to the southeast, we decided that to cultivate our intelligence.
-In order to mentor courses in the following busy season, we would have to maintain a 2.5 grade point average (80% or B-/C+) overall, and have no failing grades.
-Joyful interest was it’s counterpart in the northwest.
-Since the interest we most enjoy is the study of earth skills, we agreed to enroll in at least one week of new earth skills training each year, and journal at least 1 chapter of field exercises in Wolf Journey or an equivalent curriculum.
+3) Southeast, ethic of intelligence: to mentor courses in the following busy season, maintain a 2.5 grade point average (80% or B-/C+) overall, and have no failing grades.
+Enroll in at least one week of new earth skills training each year, and journal at least 1 chapter of field exercises in Wolf Journey or an equivalent curriculum.

 Additional Mentoring Philosophy